dumulong/tasky/readme.md

 The data are secure and private but they are sadly temporary and device-bound.
 Anybody clearing their localStorage or changing device would lose the data.
 You can always backup the data or make manual changes by clicking on the bottom link __"Show/Set Local Storage"__.

-So, here it is, a full html/css/javascript solution without using any external package or files.
+So, here it is, a full html/css/javascript solution.
+I did have to use a very small external file from Day.js for date manipulations (https://day.js.org).
 The least amount of tech possible to avoid future upgrade/refresh, etc.  You can just drop it in a folder and start using it!
 No internet access required.

 ## Local storage data